-Always read your user manual thoroughly before using your leaf blower, and be sure to keep children and pets a safe distance away when you use your machine.
+Read your user manual thoroughly before using your leaf blower, and keep children and pets a safe distance away when you operate the machine.

-A. Depending on the size of your yard, you’ve got several options.
+A. Depending on the size of your yard, you have several options.
 A large yard plagued with a high volume of leaves requires, at the very least, a gas-powered handheld leaf blower.
 If you have a little more cash to spend, consider a backpack leaf blower or a wheeled gas-powered leaf blower.

 For those with relatively small yards, there are some corded electric leaf blowers that might suffice.
 These leaf blowers are fairly quiet and lightweight, yet they are powerful enough to blow a high volume of leaves off the yard.

 Learn about the products you’re wondering if you should buy and get advice on using your latest purchases.